Herniated Disc Treatment and Causes

 - Spinal Wear and Tear

 - Awkward movement and body twist while lifting heavy objects

 - Injuries from accidents

-The repositioning of the spinal discs brings about herniated disc treatment with spinal decompression.
-The gentle disc realignment through gentle stimulation of the soft tissue also helps to promote fluid movement into your discs and achieve fast healing.
-If you suffer from a herniated or bulging disc spinal decompression is the most progressive and effective solution to your associated disc and sciatic pain.
+Spinal realignment through gentle stimulation of the soft tissue helps to promote fluid movement into your discs and achieve fast healing.
+If you suffer from a bulging disc, spinal decompression is the most progressive and effective solution for your pain relief.

 The first step, is to do an evaluation of the affected region with postural analysis and x-rays.
 We do suggest if you have previous MRI’s to bring them with you to your appointment at our office.
 With this evaluation, the doctor can put together a custom plan to resolve your pain.